hoangduytran/blender-manual/manual/interface/controls/nodes/editing.rst

 Connecting Sockets
 ==================

 :kbd:`LMB`-click on a socket and drag.
-YConnect to Outputou will see a line coming out of it: this is called a *link*.
+"Connect to Output" will see a line coming out of it; this is called a *link*.
 Keep dragging and connect the link to an input socket of another node, then release the :kbd:`LMB`.

 While multiple links can route out of an output socket, typically a single link can be attached to an input socket,